kholysa/CopterMove/README.md

     a) Run this command `pip install matplotlib path-planning-kholysa` to install the required packages for path planning.

 ## Running
 Run the `EntryPoint.py` script with your python interpreter.
+Make sure you use a python interpreter with the installed libraries (`source bin/activate` if you are using virtual environements).
 Make sure you connect to a drone (simulated or real).
 Make sure you have enough physical space for real drones.

 ### Paramters
 All units are in SI Standard Units (meters, seconds...)